 Conservation History and Stewardship

-The Preserve is owned by the Town of North Yarmouth, acquired and protected with a conservation easement held by both the Royal River Conservation Trust and the State of Maine Bureau of Parks & Lands.
-Funding for acquisition included donations from Royal River Conservation Trust members, State of Maine proceeds from the sale of the former Pownal State School to the Libra Foundation.
+The preserve is owned by the Town of North Yarmouth, acquired and protected in 2004 with a conservation easement held by both the Royal River Conservation Trust and the State of Maine Bureau of Parks & Lands.
+Funding for acquisition included donations from Royal River Conservation Trust members, State of Maine proceeds from the sale of the former Pownal State School to the Libra Foundation, funds from the Town of North Yarmouth, and other funds.